Organize Your Own Retreat

 My husband has created a sheet, systems, and more to help make sure all of our retreats not only are fun and fulfilling to our guests and us but also to help us sell them, make sure every attendee has all the info they need, makes sure we get paid on time and more.

-He’s helping me with our from demand webinar on “How to Create and Lead Your Own Retreat.”
-And, if you are leading retreats or thinking of leading retreats this is the webinar you need to be at.
+He’s helping me with our from demand course on “How to Create and Lead Your Own Retreat.”
+And, if you are leading retreats or thinking of leading retreats this is the course you need to be at.
 We are giving out all deets on how we do what we do!